The Bourgeois Blues: Legacy

 "The Bourgeois Blues" is one of Lead Belly's most famous songs and is remembered as his most "heartfelt protest song".
 There is disagreement among music scholars as to its importance.
 Robert Springer claims that the song is "peripheral" to the wider study of the blues, while Lawson points to it as a watershed in the way African Americans see themselves in the fabric of the United States.
 There is debate over the relationship between the song and radical politics.
 After its release, it became popular with left-wing political groups.
 Lead Belly was invited to perform at Camp Unity, the Communist Party USA's summer retreat, and the FBI subsequently opened a file on him in the 1940s.
 This led to the accusations that the Communists were taking advantage of him and using him as a platform.
 The party claims, to the contrary, that they were some of the few people who respected him and gave him a chance to perform.

-Jeff Todd Titon and several other writers have suggested that Lead Belly had significant help with its authorship and claim it is not a genuine protest song.
-This theory stems from the idea that Lead Belly did not have a history of protest music before he was discovered by Lomax.
-Since the music that Lomax recorded was sold to northerners sympathetic to Civil Rights, it has been suggested that Lomax helped him write a song attractive to a white audience.
-Lead Belly admitted that the term "bourgeois" was unfamiliar to him, and it seems out of place compared to the vocabulary of his past work.
+Ethnomusicologist Jeff Todd Titon claimed in his book Early Downhome Blues that Lead Belly may have had significant help with writing the song, because Lead Belly did not have a history of protest music before his working relationship with Alan Lomax.
+Titon's claim was acknowledged, but not agreed with, by historian Steven C. Tracy stating "perhaps the term 'bourgeois' is what seems out of place to those who doubt Leadbelly's authorship.